junxit/us-congress-bills-110/bill.md

 - **(1)** the Government of Bangladesh should immediately drop all pending charges against Bangladeshi journalist Salah Uddin Shoaib Choudhury;
 - **(2)** the Government of Bangladesh should immediately return all of Mr. Choudhury’s confiscated possessions; and
-- **(3)** the Government of Bangladesh should cease harassment and intimidation of Mr. Choudhury, take steps to protect Mr. Choudhury, and hold accountable those responsible for attacks against Mr. Choudhury.
+- **(3)** the Government of Bangladesh should cease harassment and intimidation of Mr. Choudhury and take steps to protect Mr. Choudhury.